After reading this blog post, you will have a much better understanding of how to create an offer they can’t refuse.

 Most of the postcards have the same information as the one I received a few days before from another dentist.
 They generally have a picture of themselves along with their staff.
 The copy consists of – Visit our Facebook Page, we will give you a bright smile, we love our patients, free first visit/evaluation, etc. with a phone number and address.
 There is no clear call to action, no reason to take action, and really nothing on the card that would make me want to call them versus their competitor.
 Unless the person receiving the postcard needs a dentist when they receive the card, it will probably go into the trash.

 So for those reasons, I say they are wasting money.
-For most, just adding a clear call to action using the three steps mentioned previously would be a huge step forward.
+For most, just adding a clear call to action would be a huge step forward.
 There is so much space on the card to create some great copy and a compelling offer.
 But I rarely see it.

 Two types of offers